Two Steps Back

 "Tooth, seriously!
 It might hurt more than help!"
 That was Jack.

-There was a series of Ow's and screams and Jack repeating Tooth, what the hell? and Fred could hear the two guarding the door take off.
+There was a series of Ow's and screams and Jack repeating Tooth, what the hell? before Fred heard the two guarding the door take off.

 Fred didn't move from his spot, even as the door opened and Tooth came flying in.